Hulidex/k8s_automated_deployment/README.md

 1. Using kubectl we **submit code** to instruct k8s to create a **deployment**.
 In that deployment we've defined that we want 3 replicas of our pod.
 2. That request is going to be submitted to the **API server**.
 3. The API server **stores the information** of the objects in **etcd**.
-4. The **controller manager**, which is monitoring the api server, discover that the state has changed and it's responsible for **spin up** those 3 requested replicas creating a new CONTROLLER resource like a **replica set**.
+4. The **controller manager**, which is monitoring the API server, discover that the state has changed and it's responsible for **spin up** those 3 requested replicas creating a new CONTROLLER resource like a **replica set**.
 5. The scheduler is also monitoring the API server, when the controller resource is created, he will notice that the replicas are not yet scheduled.
 Therefore, it will tell the API Server that the pods need to be scheduled on nodes selected by him.